Madan Lal Gupta – Innovations in Bricks/Archana H Colquhoun

 In the mural, the sculpted bricks gradually diminish in size as they extend outwards in larger circles from their central point.
 The center of the brick composition contains just two bricks as if there is an inherent duality within what is seen from afar as a unified whole in its never ending circularity.

-The attention to detail, the complex calculations required to show the gradual decrease in the sizes of the bricks as they spread outwards in the composition is something that a viewer may not immediately grasp at first sight.
+The attention to detail, the complex calculations required to show the gradual decrease in the sizes of the bricks as they spread outwards in the composition are aspects of the mural that a viewer may not immediately grasp at first sight.

 The Varanasi mural “Brick Blossoms” is best described in the artist’s own words.
-I would use some of the other terms from his statement on bricks in Hindi quoted above where, in addition to vishamta and khurdurapan he uses the terms: “saadgi,” “tapasya,” “vinamrata,” “antarangata,” “prakrutik vastuon aur prakriyaon ki sundarata,” – i.e. simplicity, dedication, humility, intimacy, encompassing the beauty of natural objects and processes.”
+I would use some of the other terms from his statement on bricks in Hindi quoted above where, in addition to “vishamta”and “khurdurapan“ he uses the terms: “saadgi,” “tapasya,” “vinamrata,” “antarangata,” “prakrutik vastuon aur prakriyaon ki sundarata,” – i.e. simplicity, dedication, humility, intimacy, encompassing the beauty of natural objects and processes, respectively.”

 - Feedback from Madan Lal Gupta on the Project – extracts